Crissmass History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Crissmass research.
-Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, and 1602 are included under the topic Early Crissmass History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, 1602 and 1634 are included under the topic Early Crissmass History in all our PDF Extended History products and printed products wherever possible.

-and later Anglo-Norman documents.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
+Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Crissmass include Christmas, Cristmas, Cristmus, Christmus and many more.